-- You may initiate a call by pressing the Call button. - An active call is indicated by the Call Button LED blinking at one second intervals. - · The Intercom can automatically answer an incoming call. - You can press the Call Button to terminate an active call.
+- You may initiate a call by pressing the Call button. - An active call is indicated by the Call Button LED blinking at one second intervals. - The Intercom can automatically answer an incoming call. - You can press the Call button to terminate an active call whether the call was an incoming call or a call that was initiated by you.